 Using the final print parameters established for pure TPU foams, we printed TPU-based syntactic foams and tested them under quasi-static tensile loading.
-Fig. \ref{img:Tens_SS}(a) shows tensile stress-strain responses for SF60 foams with varying GMB volume fractions.
-We see that the strength and strain to failure decreased with increasing GMB volume fraction with these larger particles.
-This behavior can also be attributed to poor adhesion of the larger particles partially embedded within a segragated matrix resulting in debonding and insufficient load transfer.
-SF60-60 with 60\% GMB volume fraction showed significantly poorer tensile strength and failure to strain properties compared to SF60-20 and SF60-40.
-This is due to the lack of TPU matrix to effectively bind the GMBs at very high volume fractions.
-With regard to elastic modulus, we see that the values were in the range from 13 to 16 MPa for TPU, SF60-20, and SF60-40 foams.
+We first fixed the GMB size to larger particles and varied their volume fraction, followed by fixing the volume fraction at 20\% and varying the GMB sizes. \textbf{Figure} \ref{img:Tens_SS}(a) shows representative tensile stress-strain responses for SF60 foams with varying GMB volume fractions.
+We see that the strength and strain to failure decreased with increasing GMB volume fraction of the larger particles.
+This behavior can also be attributed to poor adhesion of the larger particles partially embedded within a segregated matrix resulting in debonding and insufficient load transfer.
+SF60-60 with 60\% GMB volume fraction showed significantly poorer tensile strength and failure to strain properties compared to SF60-20 and SF60-40 due to the lack of TPU matrix to effectively bind the GMBs at very high volume fractions.
+On the other hand, the elastic moduli were in the range of 13 to 16 MPa for TPU, SF60-20, and SF60-40 foams.
 We speculate that these small deviations are due to competing effects of stiffer GMB particles and reducing cell wall size with increasing GMB volume fraction.
-Even though the GMBs are stiffer than TPU, their effect is counteracted by a reduction cell wall thickness when printed with the same laser energy density.
+Even though the GMBs are stiffer than TPU, their effect is counteracted by a reduction in the cell wall thickness when printed with the same supplied laser energy density.